 The World Bank and the Gulf Cooperation Council (GCC) countries have been strong partners for over five decades.
 Governments in Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates have benefited from the Bank’s global knowledge and development experience through technical assistance programs offered by the World Bank on a reimbursable advisory services (RAS) basis.

 Activities in the Gulf encompass key areas in which the World Bank has extensive global expertise.
-Currently, the largest programs cover: long-term visioning and development planning, diversification, economic management, financial sector reforms, trade and competitiveness, private sector development, governance, transport, energy, urban planning, land management, social protection and labor, health and education.
+Currently, the largest programs cover long-term visioning and development planning, diversification, economic management, financial sector reforms, trade and competitiveness, private sector development, governance, transport, energy, urban planning, land management, social protection and labor, health, and education.

 The GCC Department is managed through three offices: a regional office in Riyadh headed by a Country Director, a country office in Kuwait, and a program unit at the World Bank Headquarters in Washington, D.C.

 Last Updated: Oct 01, 2017